jngrt/meshenger/README.md

 Read more [here](https://github.com/rscmbbng/meshenger/blob/master/lazyinstall/README.md)

+To add: stop Luci from running!
+`$ /etc/init.d/uhttpd disable`
+Saves a lot of resources!

 ### System configuration

 To use your router for Meshenger you're going to need to run the whole filesystem from a USB-Drive.